esl/MongooseIM/doc/developers-guide/logging.md

 - level 1 - alert
 - level 0 - emergency

-If a user sets log level to `all`, then he would see all messages in logs.
+If a user sets the log level to `all`, then they would see all messages in logs.

 Levels `warning` and `error` are the most commonly used for production systems.